camunda/camunda-docs/docs/apis-tools/grpc.md

 - The given variables argument is not a valid JSON document; it is expected to be a valid JSON document where the root node is an object.
+- If multi-tenancy is enabled, and `tenantId` is blank (empty string, null)
+- If multi-tenancy is enabled, and an invalid tenant ID is provided.
+A tenant ID is considered invalid if:
+  - The tenant ID is blank (empty string, null)
+  - The tenant ID is longer than 31 characters
+  - The tenant ID contains anything other than alphanumeric characters, dot (.), dash (-), or underscore (\_)
+- If multi-tenancy is disabled, and `tenantId` is not blank (empty string, null), or has an ID other than `<default>`

+##### GRPC_STATUS_PERMISSION_DENIED

+- If multi-tenancy is enabled, and an unauthorized tenant ID is provided

 ### `EvaluateDecision` RPC